annazxc/annazxc.github.io/README.md

 Additionally, Gradio was used to present the results, and the impact of **depth** (number of layers) and **width** (neurons per layer) on the final outcome was explored.

 ---
-## Principles of GAN
+## GAN.ipynb
-Some intutive of Cross entropy, KL divergence and GAN intro [Colab](https://colab.research.google.com/drive/1WiN1Ft4An4Hd6rtGY94BkcjZcJwr3Uys?usp=sharing)
+Some intutive of Cross entropy, KL divergence and GAN principles [Colab](https://colab.research.google.com/drive/1WiN1Ft4An4Hd6rtGY94BkcjZcJwr3Uys?usp=sharing)